Chiang Hsiao-yen: Political career

 At the end of March 2007, Chiang staged a rally at the Chiang Kai-shek Memorial Hall in support of his grandfather, late President Chiang Kai-shek.
-The Memorial hall was later renamed, in a hotly controversial move, by the Executive Yuan, to the National Taiwan Democracy Memorial Hall, striking out the name of Chiang Kai-Shek temporarily; the Memorial's name was restored on 21 August 2008.
+The Memorial hall was later renamed, in a hotly controversial move, by the Executive Yuan, to the National Taiwan Democracy Memorial Hall, striking out the name of Chiang Kai-shek temporarily; the Memorial's name was restored on 21 August 2008.

 In the 2008 Republic of China legislative election, John Chiang won re-election in his district of Taipei City North.
+In 2009, he met Kong Dongmei, the granddaughter of Chinese leader Mao Zedong, who was part of a delegation from China to promote cultural and educational ties between China and Taiwan.
+The meeting was then seen as a sign of the improvement of Cross-Strait relations.

 In April 2011, Chiang lost a poll for the Kuomintang legislative candidacy to Lo Shu-lei, a fellow Kuomintang legislator, in the Taipei Zhongshan-Songshan electoral district by a margin of 0.58 percent.
 The poll was made binding for the KMT nomination and Lo Shu-lei was later elected to the Legislative Yuan.

 In March 2015, Chiang's son Wan-an announced his candidacy for the Legislative Yuan in the KMT primary for Taipei's Zhongshan-Songshan district, which put him against Lo Shu-lei and Wang Hung-wei for the KMT nomination.
 Chiang Wan-an subsequently won the KMT primary in May 2015, quickly gaining name recognition thanks in part to his chats with prospective voters as they waited for garbage trucks.
 John Chiang's participation in his son's campaign was limited to moral support and babysitting his son's children.